Chakhriya-c/Chakhriya-c/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [chakhriya.cha@gmail.com](mailto:chakhriya.cha@gmail.com)
-* 🧠  I'm learning Music Production
+* 🧠  I'm learning someting new
 * 🤝  I'm open to collaborating on any social project

 <a href="https://www.github.com/Chakhriya-c" target="_blank" rel="noreferrer"><img